-In the 6 years since Sean sold his last business to become a stay-at-home dad (a season that is sadly ending as he launches a new interior paint & trim business), we’ve tried several different office set ups—from various setups in the loft to working on the couch or at the breakfast bar downstairs.
-Although each of these worked for a time, none of them felt like a really great solution.
+In the 6 years since Sean sold his last business to become a stay-at-home dad (a season that is sadly ending as he launches a new interior paint & trims business), we’ve tried several different office setups—from various setups in the loft to work on the couch or at the breakfast bar downstairs.
+Although each of these worked for a time, none felt like a great solution.
 I was either right in the middle of the family activity or isolated enough from everyone that I could still hear the chaos but couldn’t actually do anything to help.

 Last year, when it became obvious that Jackson wasn’t going to use his beautiful nursery, we decided to turn the nursery (also known as the master bedroom closet on the floor plan!) into an office.
-At first we just disassembled the crib and moved the desk—which thankfully fits perfectly—downstairs.
-But over time I’ve made it my own, moving our daily homeschooling supplies downstairs and finding space for the other things I use regularly.
+At first, we just disassembled the crib and moved the desk downstairs, which thankfully fit perfectly.
+But over time, I’ve made it my own, moving our daily homeschooling supplies downstairs and finding space for the other things I use regularly.
 Because I have to be on the phone fairly often, we installed a “real” door—the only non-sliding barn door in our house—and Sean recently repainted the walls for me as well.

 We didn’t intentionally set out to create a theme of reds and aquas for the room (although I knew I wanted some bright colors), but as I’ve gathered various things, they’ve just happened to fit that color scheme (even the journals on the window!), so we went with it.

 I need to update these photos, which were taken at our gender reveal for Jackson, with photos of the whole family once Lucas arrives, but they’re some of my favorites, so I’m not feeling very motivated!